pragarchitect/pragarchitect.github.io/_posts/2025-07-02-lessons-learned-SoJava.md

 - Closing keynote (Java-related and entertaining)
 - Drinks and bitterballen

-{% include pullquote.html quote="The flow worked well."%} The opening keynote got people energized without diving straight into technical details.
+{% include pullquote.html quote="The flow worked well." %} The opening keynote got people energized without diving straight into technical details.
 The breakout sessions gave attendees choices and kept the energy up.
 And the closing keynote sent everyone off on a high note before the networking started.

 But I got lucky.
 What if I had ended up with six highly technical talks and no lighter content?
 Or three similar talks all scheduled back-to-back?
 The day could have been a slog.